Our advice on costumes

 4

-The correct length of pants cannot be improvised: the fabric should only form a single break above the shoe.
+The right length of pants cannot be improvised: the fabric should only form a single break above the shoe.
 No more.

 How to choose the right fabric?